 The following summary will appear again near the end of the manual.
-However, review it now as a basic outline of the steps required for a proper installation:
+However review it now as a basic outline of the steps required for a proper installation:

-- Check alignment in relation to the plans as well as the actual site conditions - 2.
-Make certain the pipe length(s), diameters and necessary fittings and appurtenances, etc. are correct. - 3.
-Excavate to the correct width, line and grade. - Provide a uniform, stable foundation-correct site conditions as necessary. - 5.
-Unload, handle and store the pipe correctly and safely. - Assemble the pipe properly-check alignment, follow special procedures for the connecting bands, gaskets, and other hardware used.
-(For structural plate structures, achieve properly aligned plate laps, bolt torque, and assembled dimensions.) - 7.
-Use a suitable (granular) backfill material as required in the plans and specifications. - 8.
-Maintain proper backfill width. - 9.
-Haunch the pipe properly. - 10.
-Place and compact the backfill in 6 to 8 inches (150 to 200 millimeters) of thickness of compacted lifts. - 11.
-Maintain balanced fill placement and loading during all phases of installation, keeping fill height differential side to side to a minimum. - 12.
-Install the necessary end treatment quickly to protect the pipe from erosion and uplift. - 13.
-Protect the structure from heavy construction equipment loads, other heavy loads and hydraulic forces.
+- Check alignment in relation to the plans as well as the actual site conditions. - Make certain the pipe length(s), necessary appurtenances, etc. are correct. - 3) Excavate to the correct width, line and grade. - 4) Provide a uniform, stable foundation-correct site conditions as necessary. - 5) Unload, handle and store the pipe correctly. - 6) Assemble the pipe properly-check alignment, follow special procedures for the connecting bands, gaskets, and other hardware used.
+(For structural plate structures, achieve properly aligned plate laps, bolt torque, and assembled dimensions.) - 7) Use a suitable (granular) backfill material as required in the plans and specifications. - 8) Maintain proper backfill width. - 9) Haunch the pipe properly. - 10) Place and compact the backfill in 6 to 8 inches (150 to 200 millimeters) of thickness of compacted lifts. - 11) Install the necessary end treatment quickly to protect the pipe and your efforts. - 12) Protect the structure from heavy construction equipment loads, other heavy loads and hydraulic forces.